RubenPeeters/RubenPeeters.github.io/_pages/cv.md

 			- Description: "*The VITO Data Ambassadors are data-minded individuals, chosen as representatives for each unit to translate the needs of the unit to a VITO-wide level.*"
 			- Responsibilities:
 				- Translate knowledge of the unit to VITO Data Governance Board.
-				- Attending conferences regarding Data Governance (sent as representative of the Data Ambassadors/Health Unit to BioTechX 2023 - Basel) and reporting back.
+				- Attending conferences regarding Data Governance.

 ## Certifications or Training